developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 25/README.md

-# Section 25: Handling ResourceNotFound in FunctionalWeb
+# Section 25: Handling ResourceNotFound in FunctionalWeb.

 Handling ResourceNotFound in Functional Web.

-# What I Learned
+# What I Learned.

-# 88. Resource NotFound(404) in Update Review using GlobalErrorHandler.
+# Resource NotFound(404) in Update Review using GlobalErrorHandler.